 Crabs are becoming more and more common in the hobby as new species are found.
-Like most “freshwater” crabs, the Red Claw Crab is a partially aquatic brackish water species.
+Like most “freshwater” crab species, the Red Claw Crab is a partially aquatic brackish water species.
 This means that they need both land and salt to survive.
 Without these things they won’t last very long so you’ll need to design their tank accordingly.

 Fortunately, Red Claw Crab care is about as easy as it gets!
 While they do need some salt and a patch of dry land, these are undemanding and a great entry into the crustacean world.
 Who knows?
 Maybe you’ll decide to keep other crabs alongside them!